gizelecardoso/quote-editor-hotwire/README.md

         rails  stimulus:manifest:update
     ```

-    To remove the lines of index.js, if not removed in the last command
+- To remove the lines of index.js, if not removed in the last command

     ```ruby
     bin/rails stimulus:manifest:update
     ```

-    implement our Stimulus Controller
+- Implement our Stimulus Controller

     ```ruby
     remove() {